 - a.
-At Spring Budget 2021, the government announced that 130% in-year relief will be available for capital expenditure by companies on most new main rate plant and machinery, subject to certain exclusions including second-hand assets, cars, and most assets provided for leasing, from 1 April 2021 to 31 March 2023. - b.
-At Spring Budget 2021, the government announced that 50% first year allowances will be available for capital expenditure by companies on special rate assets, subject to certain exclusions including second-hand assets, cars, and most assets provided for leasing, from 1 April 2021 to 31 March 2023. - c.
+At Spring Budget 2021, the government announced that 130% in-year relief will be available for capital expenditure by companies on most new main rate plant and machinery, subject to certain exclusions including second-hand assets, cars, and most assets provided for leasing, from 1 April 2021 to 31 March 2023.
+This ceases to apply in respect of expenditure incurred from 1 April 2023 onwards. - b.
+At Spring Budget 2023, the government announced that 100% in-year relief (full expensing) will be available for capital expenditure by companies on most new main rate plant and machinery, subject to certain exclusions including second-hand assets, cars, and most assets provided for leasing, from 1 April 2023 to 31 March 2026. - c.
+At Spring Budget 2021, the government announced that 50% first year allowances will be available for capital expenditure by companies on special rate assets, subject to certain exclusions including second-hand assets, cars, and most assets provided for leasing, from 1 April 2021 to 31 March 2023.
+At Spring Budget 2023, the government announced that this relief will remain available for expenditure incurred until 31 March 2026. - d.
 Annual investment allowance (AIA) is given per business or per group of companies only.
 AIA is allocated against total expenditure on plant and machinery (other than cars), long-life assets and integral features.
-It is optional which class of asset the AIA is allocated against. - d.
-At Budget 2018, the government announced a temporary increase in the AIA to £1,000,000 with effect from 1 January 2019.
-At Autumn Budget 2021, the government confirmed that the temporary increase will remain in place until 31 March 2023.
-The AIA is due to revert to £200,000 from 1 April 2023. - e.
+It is optional which class of asset the AIA is allocated against. - e.
+The AIA was due to revert to £200,000 from 1 April 2023.
+Legislation will be introduced in the Spring Finance Bill 2023 to fix the AIA at £1,000,000 on a permanent basis. - f.
 Until 31 March 2021, cars with CO2 emissions between 51g/km and 110g/km were added to the main pool.
 Cars with CO2 emissions that exceed 110g/km were added to the special rate pool.
-As announced at Spring Budget 2020, from 1 April 2021, cars (other than zero emission vehicles) with CO2 emissions up to 50g/km are added to the main pool and cars with CO2 emissions that exceed 50g/km are added to the special rate pool. - Applies to businesses spending more than £100,000 per annum (the monetary limit) on certain assets with a useful life of 25 years or more. - g.
-Applies to a prescribed list of assets covering: electrical systems; cold water systems; space or water heating systems, ventilation, air cooling or purification systems (and any floor or ceiling comprised in such systems); lifts, escalators or moving walkways; and external solar shading. - h.
-Until 31 March 2021, new and unused cars with CO2 emissions not exceeding 50g/km and electric vans were eligible for a 100% first-year allowance.
-From 1 April 2021, only zero emission cars and electric vans are eligible for the 100% first-year allowance. - Available to businesses incurring capital expenditure in carrying out R&D or providing facilities for carrying out R&D relating to their trade. - j.
+As announced at Spring Budget 2020, from 1 April 2021, cars (other than zero emission vehicles) with CO2 emissions up to 50g/km are added to the main pool and cars with CO2 emissions that exceed 50g/km are added to the special rate pool. - g.
+Applies to businesses spending more than £100,000 per annum (the monetary limit) on certain assets with a useful life of 25 years or more. - h.
+Applies to a prescribed list of assets covering: electrical systems; cold water systems; space or water heating systems, ventilation, air cooling or purification systems (and any floor or ceiling comprised in such systems); lifts, escalators or moving walkways; and external solar shading. - Until 31 March 2021, new and unused cars with CO2 emissions not exceeding 50g/km and electric vans were eligible for a 100% first-year allowance.
+From 1 April 2021, only zero emission cars and electric vans are eligible for the 100% first-year allowance. - Available to businesses incurring capital expenditure in carrying out R&D or providing facilities for carrying out R&D relating to their trade. - k.
 At Budget 2018, the government announced the introduction of a new Structures and Buildings Allowance (SBA) for new qualifying non-residential structures and buildings.
 Relief is available on eligible construction costs incurred on or after 29 October 2018, at an annual rate of three percent from 1 April 2020.